Post hoc, ergo propter hoc – impossible challenges in finding causality in data science

 Let me share one bizarre case that I heard from a colleague here at GIAI from his country.
 In case anyone feel that the following example is a little insulting, a half of his jokes are about his country’s inable data scientists.
 In one of the tech companies in his country, a data scientist was given to differentiate a handful of causal events from a bunch of correlation cases.
 The guy said “I asked ChatGPT, but it seems there were limitations because my GPT version is 3.5.
 I should be able to get a better answer if I use 4.0.”

-The guy not only is unaware of this article’s post hoc fallacy in data science, but he also highly likely does not even understand that ChatGPT is no more than a correlation machine for texts and images by given prompts.
+The guy not only is unaware of the post hoc fallacy in data science, but he also highly likely does not even understand that ChatGPT is no more than a correlation machine for texts and images by given prompts.
+This is not something you can learn from job.
+This is something you should learn from school, which is precisely why many Asian engineers are driven to the misconception that AI is magic.
+It has been known that Asian engineering programs generally focus less on mathematical backup, unlike renowned western universities.

 In fact, it is not his country alone.
 The crowding out effect is heavy as you go to more engineer driven conferences and less sophisticated countries / companies.
-Despite the bizarre inability, given the market hype for Generative AI, I guess those guys are paid high.
+Despite the shocking inability, given the market hype for Generative AI, I guess those guys are paid high.
 Whenever I come across mockeries like the untrained engineers and buffoonish conferences, I just laugh it off and shake it off.
-But, when it comes to businesses, I cannot help ask myself if they worth the high pay?
-Money that goes to fake is called scam.
-All scams are serious crime, and are supposed to be prosecuted.
+But, when it comes to businesses, I cannot help ask myself if they worth the money.